sbt/sbt-uglify/README.md

-uglifyIncludeSource     | Include the content of source files in the source map as the sourcesContent property.         | `false` uglifyMangle            | Enables name mangling.                                                                        | `true` uglifyMangleOptions     | Options for mangling such as sort, topLevel etc.                                              | `Nil` uglifyPreamble          | Any preamble to include at the start of the output.                                           | `None` uglifyReserved          | Reserved names to exclude from mangling.                                                      | `Nil` uglifyOps               | A function defining how to combine input files into output files.                             | `UglifyOps.singleFileWithSourceMapOut`
+uglifyIncludeSource     | Include the content of source files in the source map as the sourcesContent property.         | `false` uglifyMangle            | Enables name mangling.                                                                        | `true` uglifyMangleOptions     | Options for mangling such as sort, topLevel etc.                                              | `Nil` uglifyBeautify          | Ehether to beautify the output.                                                               | `true` uglifyBeautifyOptions   | Additional arguments for --beautify that control the code output.                             | `Nil` uglifyPreamble          | Any preamble to include at the start of the output.                                           | `None` uglifyReserved          | Reserved names to exclude from mangling.                                                      | `Nil` uglifyOps               | A function defining how to combine input files into output files.                             | `UglifyOps.singleFileWithSourceMapOut`